Help Wanted: Writing Professional Resumes

 - Prepare copies of all handouts for distribution in class.

-- Test the Venn Diagram tool and the ReadWriteThink NoteTaker on your computers to familiarize yourself with the tools and ensure that you have the Flash plug-in installed.
-You can download the plug-in from the technical support page.
+- Test the Venn Diagram tool and the ReadWriteThink NoteTaker on your computers to familiarize yourself with the tools.

 - Bookmark the ReadWriteThink NoteTaker for student use in Session Three.